github/code-navigation/.github/ISSUE_TEMPLATE/language-support-request.md

 ---
 name: New Language
-about: Request a new language
+about: Request code navigation for a new language.
-title: 'Request for new language: <LANGUAGE>'
+title: 'Code navigation for new language: <LANGUAGE>'
 ---

 <!-- Thank you for submitting a new language to GitHub code navigation.
 Please fill out the form below, and we'll consider your language for inclusion. -->